-All staff are responsible for reporting accidents to the Visitor Receptionist, and should ensure that the necessary information is entered onto an Accident Form.
+All staff, students, visitors and contractors are responsible for reporting accidents to Reception and should ensure that the necessary information is entered onto an Accident Form.

-Progress and Team Leaders will ensure that all accidents and near misses within their area of responsibility are investigated to establish the direct and indirect causes.
+Curriculum Leaders will ensure that all accidents and near misses within their area of responsibility are investigated to establish the direct and indirect causes.